Should you get a male or female husky? It’s a big decision, and there are important differences you’ll definitely want to know.

 Training any Siberian husky will be challenging to say the least, regardless of gender.
 However, female huskies are generally easier to train, despite being a little more independent.

-As the females are less dominant than the males they oftentimes won’t challenge your authority as much, which can have a big impact on how well they listen and obey you.
+- As the females are less dominant than the males, they often don’t challenge your authority as much, which can have a significant impact on how well they listen and obey you.